UK judge rejects Uyghur bid to halt Xinjiang cotton imports

 He added that his ruling “does not in any way undermine the striking consensus in the evidence that there are clear and widespread abuses in the cotton industry” in Xinjiang, “involving human rights violations and the exploitation of forced labor.”

-The judge noted that the British government has said it may open an investigation if new information emerges.
+The judge noted that the U.K. government has said it may open an investigation if new information emerges.

 Rights groups argue that the scale of China’s rights violations in Xinjiang — which the U.N. says may amount to crimes against humanity — means that numerous international fashion brands are at high risk of using cotton tainted by forced labor and other rights abuses.